slatron/setlist-manager/README.md

 I am evolving it here to explore building an authenticated app with React and firebase.
 I'm using fiebase anonymous authentication to provide a basic read-only site.
 Logging in with an admin password enables all CRUD functions in the React UI.
 See the UI diagram below for moe details.

+#### POC Notes

+This is currently a POC.
+UI state is in hardcoded `useState`.
+The hardcoded band member names and instruments will be moved to the database.
+From there, I plan to move all state to a `useReducer` hook.

 ### Main Requirements

 - Store songs band can play